cnpem/iguape/sphinx/installation.rst

    iguape

 It's always better to setup a python environment before installing any package.
-I you are familiar with Anaconda, you can create a conda environment (with python 3.10 or higher) and then install iguape via pip.
+If you are familiar with Anaconda, you can create a conda environment (with python 3.10 or higher) and then install iguape via pip.

 .. code-block:: bash